Junior Boys/ Mixed (Grades 9 - 12)

 Other resources

-Click on the images below to download the 2022 Junior Parent Evening Presentation and the 2022 NRF Junior Football Regulation document.
+Click on the images below to download the 2024 NRF Junior Handbook and our Junior Grade Info Sheets.
 More helpful information can be found on the NRF website.